-Explore the must-see destinations in South West England on this guided five-day tour through Wiltshire, Dorset, Somerset, Devon and Cornwall.
+Explore the must-see destinations in South West England on this guided six-day tour through Wiltshire, Dorset, Somerset, Devon and Cornwall.

 This tour starts and ends at Reading railway station.
 We can arrange a Central London pick-up and drop off. simply ask us for a quote.